The Leadership in Global Change Summer School is a unique and unmissable experience for tomorrow’s leaders.

 Students will spend their days engaged in researching and debating, and their evenings being Oxford students.
 We hope to inspire them to aim high in their academic and professional careers.

 This is a unique opportunity.
 In an increasingly competitive and global environment it is essential for ambitious students to take advantage of every opportunity they can for personal development and personal resume building.
 Students will develop transferable skills and knowledge which not only sounds great on paper but is a real experience that will stay with them for the rest of their lives.

 LIFE ON COURSE

 Oxford is a unique and glorious place.
-Small enough to be manageable and safe, packed full with young people from all over the world, it is the perfect setting for an inspiring summer experience.
+Small enough to be manageable and safe, full of young people from all over the world, it is the perfect setting for an inspiring summer experience.

 LIGC students live in St Antony's College, and have the unusual privilege of learning in the Environmental Change Institute, part of the School of Geography in the University of Oxford, where they will interact with busy academics.
 Learning will be active and stimulating, and balanced with a fun packed evening programme.

 Students will be looked after by our student care professionals, Oxford Study Courses, a world leading provider of summer schools for school age students, to ensure that every student has a very personal, caring and supportive week.

 ST ANTONY'S COLLEGE